LukeHackett/aws-certificated-security-speciality-study-notes/chapter-08/README.md

 One of the common challenges of securing workloads in the cloud is to maintain consistency of certain configurations that apply to all your accounts or resources, such as ensuring S3 buckets are encrypted.

-AWS Config allows for these challenges to be overcome this challenge by performing various security-related tasks, such as:
+AWS Config allows for these challenges to be overcome by performing various security-related tasks, such as:

 - Maintaining an inventory of resources
 - Comparing the infrastructure and configuration changes from one day to another
 - Detecting compliance with a set of configuration rules, (via managed rules with common use cases or custom rules)
-- Remediating configuration drifts by executing Systems Manager automations
+- Re-mediating configuration drifts by executing Systems Manager automations

 AWS Config listens for resource change events, which are processed against it's list of enabled rules.
 If a non-compliance status is introduced, it can be automatically corrected using AWS Systems Manager Automation (as shown below).